+Type of Work Min.
+28-Day Compressive Strength (psi) Max.
+Size Aggregate (in.)
 Min.
-28-Day Compressive Max.
-Size Aggregate Maximum Ratio

-Type of Work Strength (psi) (in.) (by wt.)
+Cement W/C per CY (94# sacks) Maximum w/cm (by wt.)
 Slabs on grade, footings, floor slabs, and all other concrete items not specified elsewhere.
-4,000 1 0.5

-Exterior Flat Work 4,000 1 0.45

-Sitework Concrete 3,000 1 0.45

-Lean Concrete 2,500 1 0.59
+4,000 1 6.0 0.50 Site work concrete such as fence posts, thrust blocks, valve collars, etc. 3,000 1 5.0 0.50

-- C. Adjustments to Mix Design: The mixes used shall be changed whenever such change is necessary or desirable to secure the required strength, density, workability and surface finish and the Contractor shall be entitled to no additional compensation because of such changes. - D. At the Contractors option, fly ash/pollozan may be used as a partial cement replacement in concrete as follows: - 1.
+- D. Adjustments to Mix Design: The mixes used shall be changed whenever such change is necessary or desirable to secure the required strength, density, workability and surface finish and the Contractor shall be entitled to no additional compensation because of such changes. - E. At the Contractors option, fly ash/pollozan may be used as a partial cement replacement in concrete as follows: - 1.
 Fly ash shall replace not more than twenty five percent (25%) by weight of the Portland Cement in the design mix.
 The design mix shall contain a minimum of six (6) sacks of cement per cubic yard before the replacement is made. - 2.
 Fly ash for all structures shall be Class F fly ash. - 3.
-If the coarse or fine aggregates are proven to be potentially alkali-silica reactive per ASTM C227, the mineral admixture Class F fly ash shall be proportioned by weight of cement to provide a fly ash to portland cement ratio not less than 1:4, not less than 20 per cent of the total cementitious material.
+If the coarse or fine aggregates are proven to be potentially alkali-silica reactive per ASTM C227, the mineral admixture Class F fly ash shall be proportioned by weight of cement to provide a fly ash to portland cement ratio not less than 1:4, not less than 20 percent of the total cementitious material.
 The Contractor shall provide the Engineer with chemical and physical analysis of the fly ash, and detailed design mix to meet the requirements of ASTM C441.